Website icon Xpert.Digital

 Notice

-It is worth noting that ice cream is not included in these statistics as it is considered a separate category.
+It should be noted that ice cream is not included in these statistics, as it is considered a separate category.

 📈 Reasons for the increase in consumption

 The increase in per capita consumption of frozen food in Germany can be attributed to various factors.
-One of them is the growing lack of time among many consumers.
-Frozen products offer a convenient way to prepare meals quickly, which is especially appreciated in our busy world.
+One of these is the growing lack of time among many consumers.
+Frozen products offer a convenient way to prepare meals quickly, which is particularly valued in our hectic world.

 🌟 Modern technology and quality improvements

-The German frozen food industry is represented by the German Frozen Institute (dti).
-This organization plays an important role in the industry and represents the interests of companies along the entire frozen food chain.
-This includes manufacturers, logistics companies and retailers.
+The German frozen food industry is represented by the German Frozen Food Institute (dti).
+This organization plays a key role in the sector and represents the interests of companies along the entire frozen food chain, including manufacturers, logistics companies, and retailers.

 📏 Standards and quality assurance